growthbook/growthbook-js/README.md

 interface Experiment {
     // The globally unique tracking key for the experiment
     key: string;
-    // Number of variations including the control (always at least 2)
+    // Number of variations, or an array with more detailed info for each variation
-    variations: number;
+    variations: number | DetailedVariationInfo[];
     // "draft" is only considered when forcing a variation via querystring (for QA)
     status: "draft" | "running" | "stopped";
     // What percent of users should be included in the experiment.
 Float from 0 to 1.